amirhosein-prdv/Visual-finger-generation-with-GANs/README.md

 ## Comparison of AC-GAN and W-GAN

-Both AC-GAN and W-GAN were implemented and trained for visual finger recognition in this project.
+Both AC-GAN and W-GAN were implemented and trained for visual finger generation in this project.
 Here's a comparison of their key characteristics:

 ### Training Stability